 You may have decided you had to lay off a longtime employee.
 You may want to tell a friend that her attire is inappropriate.
 You may need to let a colleague know that his work is unacceptable.

 Whatever the case, you know that feeling in the pit of your stomach as you face this highly uncomfortable and often very awkward situation.

 There are ways of preparing that can help frame the conversation for the best results and make it more productive.

-You also need to be honest with yourself and determine if you have been part of the problem.
-If you do have a role in a situation that needs rectifying, accepting your responsibilities right up front is a good way of demonstrating that you are not simply blaming the other person for everything.
-(In other words, while your five-year-old emotional self may be saying: “Not my fault!
-Not my fault!” your mouth needs to express something else.)
+You must also be honest with yourself and determine if you have been part of the problem.
+If you have a role in a situation that needs rectifying, accepting your responsibilities right up front is a good way of demonstrating that you are not simply blaming the other person for everything.
+(In other words, while your five-year-old emotional self may be saying, “Not my fault!
+Not my fault!”, your mouth needs to express something else.)

-Practising ahead of time what you are going to say, how you are going to get your message across, is also a good idea.
+Practising ahead of time what you are going to say and how you are going to get your message across is also a good idea.
 You can do this in your head or in front of a mirror.
 But it’s often better to role play with another person who can view the message from another perspective.
-That way you can get some constructive feedback and fine-tune your words.
+That way, you can get some constructive feedback and fine-tune your words.

-Also, recognize that few people are going to really listen if the finger is being pointed at them and they are being made to feel that the problems are all on them.
+Also, recognize that few people will listen if the finger is pointed at them and they are being made to feel that the problems are all on them.
 Framing the conversation in terms of “How can we address this problem?
 How can we make it better?” is much more productive than “This is your problem.
 Fix it.”
 (Granted, there are times when that particular phrase is appropriate.)

-Although you have no control over how the other person is going to respond, you control your own behaviour and words, no matter how frustrated or angry you feel.
+Although you have no control over how the other person will respond, you control your own behaviour and words, no matter how frustrated or angry you feel.

 Finally, if things seem to be really getting out of control, walk away.
 There’s nothing wrong with taking a break, letting everyone cool down and trying again.